leskbook/HW9_README_Generator/README.md

   ## Project Objective
-  Create a command line application that dynamically generates a prefessional README file from a user's input using Inquirer
+  When creating an open source project on GitHub, it’s important to have a high-quality README for the app.
+This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions.
+The task is to create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).

   ## User Story
-  As a developer I want to generate a READme so that I can quickly create a professional README for a new project
+  As a developer I want a README generator so that I can quickly create a professional README for a new project.
   ## Technologies
   ```
-  Inquirer, Axios
+  node, inquirer, axios
   ```

   ## Installation
-  Begin by installing Inquirer.
-Create gitnore file.
+  This project is based on node.js.
+As an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications Npm is the package manager for Node.js.
+First Inquirer is installed (npm install inquirer).
+This is the basis for all of the javascript used for this project.
+Next, Axios is installed (npm install axios).
+This will be used for the call to the github API to gather user information based on input.
   ## Usage
-  invoke node index.js command
+  execute the command node index.js within a terminal window.

   ## Credits and Reference
   none
   ## Tests
-  node index.js
+  npm test
   ## Author Contact
-  Contact the author with any questions!<br>
+  Contact me with any questions!<br>

   Github link: [leskbook](https://github.com/leskbook)<br>
   Email: lesliek.book@gmail.com
   ## License
-  This project is [](https://choosealicense.com/licenses//) licensed.<br />
+  This project license: [](https://choosealicense.com/licenses//)<br />
   Copyright © 2021 [LESLIE BOOK](https://github.com/leskbook)

   <hr>